chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 # mv /boot/efi/EFI/chimera /boot/efi/EFI/BOOT
 # mv /boot/efi/EFI/BOOT/grubx64.efi /boot/efi/EFI/BOOT/BOOTX64.EFI
 ```

+On Power Macs it is recommended to turn off graphical GRUB, which can be
+done by uncommenting `GRUB_TERMINAL_OUTPUT=console` in `/etc/default/grub`.
+You may also want to add `GRUB_DISABLE_OS_PROBER=true` to prevent GRUB
+from scanning other drives (which slows down the config generation).

 In any case, you will want to generate a GRUB configuration file on all
 platforms: